bonkc/BugBountySubdomains/README.md

 python geth1urls.py <programname>

-Get URLs from one program.
-python geth1urls.py spotify
+Get subdomains from one program. python geth1urls.py spotify

 Get URLs from all programs